 Ordering a Drum

-If you would like to order a shamanic drum, the easiest way to go about it is to contact me by e-mail at suzi.crockford@googlemail.com
+If you would like to order a drum, the easiest way to go about it is to contact me by e-mail at suzi.crockford@googlemail.com

 Bespoke Design